-A small unnamed drainage stream runs from west to east along the northern site boundary paralleling the Grand Canal.
+A small unnamed drain runs from west to east along the northern site boundary paralleling the Grand Canal.
+The water in the drain appeared stagnant; heavy weed growth and items of rubbish (fire extinguisher, plastic bottles, cans, numerous glass bottles etc.) were observed.
 It is possible that both the stream can discharge into the canal and that the canal can discharge into the stream depending on hydraulic conditions within the canal system.

-The Camac River flows from south to north and is the closest natural waterbody to the site; located approximately 500 m to the east of the site.
-The Camac River crosses (by culvert) the Grand Canal immediately east of the Blackhorse Bridge and discharges to the River Liffey approximately 3.4 km north east of the site.
+The Camac River flows from south to north and is the closest natural waterbody to the site; located approximately 500 m from the eastern portion of the site.
+The Camac River crosses (by culvert) the Grand Canal immediately east of the Blackhorse Bridge and discharges to the River Liffey approximately 3.3 km north east of the site.